 Note: All Incremental Changes are highlighted in yellow

-4.2 Dispatch Instruction and Operating Order
+4.2 Dispatch Instruction and Operating Instruction

-4.2.1 Comply with Dispatch Instructions and Operating Orders
+4.2.1 Comply with Dispatch Instructions and Operating Instructions

-With respect to this Section 4.2, all Market Participants, including Scheduling Coordinators, Utility Distribution Companies, Participating Transmission Owners, Participating Generators, Participating Loads, Demand Response Providers, Distributed Energy Resource Providers, Balancing Authorities (to the extent the agreement between the Balancing Authority and the CAISO so provides), and MSS Operators within the CAISO Balancing Authority Area and all System Resources shall comply fully and promptly with the Dispatch Instructions and operating orders, unless such operation would impair public health or safety.
-A Market Participant is not required to comply with a CAISO operating order if it is physically impossible for the Market Participant to perform in compliance with that operating order.
+With respect to this Section 4.2, all Market Participants, including Scheduling Coordinators, Utility Distribution Companies, Participating Transmission Owners, Participating Generators, Participating Loads, Demand Response Providers, Distributed Energy Resource Providers, Balancing Authorities (to the extent the agreement between the Balancing Authority and the CAISO so provides), and MSS Operators within the CAISO Balancing Authority Area and all System Resources shall comply fully and promptly with the Dispatch Instructions and Operating Instructions, unless such compliance (1) would impair public health or safety; (2) is otherwise exempted pursuant to Section 34.13.1; or (3) it is physically impossible for the Market Participant to perform in compliance with that Dispatch Instruction or Operating Instruction.
 Shedding Load for a System Emergency does not constitute impairment to public health or safety.
-The Market Participant shall immediately notify the CAISO of its inability to perform in compliance with the operating order.
+The Market Participant shall immediately notify the CAISO of its inability to perform in compliance with the Operating Instruction.

 * * * * * *